Conservation in Costa Rica

 The country has used this ecological diversity to its economic advantage in the form of a thriving ecotourism industry, putting its commitment to nature, on display to visitors from across the globe.
-It is estimated that a record 2.6 million foreigners visited the country in 2015, almost half the population of Costa Rica itself.
-This tourism is facilitated by the fact that Costa Rica has a stable democracy and has a human development index of 0.776, the highest for any country in Latin America.
+The tourism market in Costa Rica is estimated to grow by USD 1.34 billion from 2023 to 2028, growing at a CAGR of 5.76%.

-It is also the only country in the world that generates more than 99% of its electricity from renewable sources, relying on hydropower (78%), wind (10%), geothermal energy (10%), biomass and solar (1%).
+It is also the only country in the world that generates more than 99% of its electricity from renewable sources, relying on hydropower (72%), wind (13%), geothermal energy (15%), biomass and solar (1%).
 Critics have pointed out however, that in achieving this milestone, the country has built several dams (providing the bulk of its electricity) some of which have negatively impacted indigenous communities as well as the local flora and fauna.

 Historical development

 "The Green Republic: A Conservation History of Costa Rica" by Sterling Evans is a renowned book that traces the development of the conservation movement in Costa Rica from the mid 1700s to present day.
 Evans mentions that when the Spaniards first arrived in the Americas, the landscape of Costa Rica did not appear particularly hospitable to them, compared to Guatemala or Mexico which seemed more reminiscent of the Spanish climate.
 Therefore, up until the 18th century, there was very little agricultural development in the region.
 It also lacked gold and other minerals that Christopher Columbus had hoped to find in these areas (hence the name, Rich Coast).
 As a result, the forest cover of Costa Rica was left more or less intact by the European settlement in the Americas.

 By the mid-19th century, it was observed that the Costa Rican soil was particularly conducive to the growth of coffee.
 The global demand for coffee was growing rapidly, fueled by the demand from the working class in the industrializing west.
 The agricultural model adopted by coffee growers in Costa Rica was of small family owned farms known as cafeteras, and they strove to be responsible stewards of the land.
 This approach was in stark contrast to the coffee monoculture that would've developed by adopting a purely capitalistic ideology.
 As a result, even though the coffee production increased substantially from 1850 to 1950, there wasn't large scale deforestation in Costa Rica until the 1950s, contrary to popular belief.

 Some of the key points often overlooked in Costa Rica's conservation history between 1850 and 2000 according to Evans, are as follows: